How To Fight Anemia

 I recommend a solid multivitamin that has methylated B12, folate, and ferrochelatase.

 Ferrochelatase is a source of iron that doesn’t irritate the gut.
-A lot of iron supplements will end up creating a lot of disruption and constipation in the gut.
+A lot of iron supplements will end up creating a lot of disruption in the gut.

 The Livingood Daily Multi Vitamin has all of the methylated vitamins, and that form of ferrochelatase, so it’s light on the system.